MericD/Bitcoin-Transaction-Parser/README.md

 ### Example outputs

- after running the script a database file is created that contains two tables.
+- After running the script a database file is created that contains two tables.
 This file can be open with the tool [DB Browser for SQLite](https://sqlitebrowser.org)

 ![alt text](file:///Users/meric-doga/Desktop/Bildschirmfoto%202018-10-14%20um%2020.19.23.png)

- and diagrams are builded as well.
+- and diagrams are builded as well.
 They contain the timeline of used OP_RETURN fields

-  and filter the content of these OP_RETURN fields by following contents:
+ - and filter the content of these OP_RETURN fields by following contents:

 ## Built With